DevTeam/Pure.DI/README.md

           () => (State)Indeterminacy.Next(2)))));
 ```

-Take full advantage of Dependency Injection everywhere and every time without any compromise!
+Take full advantage of Dependency Injection everywhere and every time without any compromises!

 ## Simple and powerful API